MohitAryal/RAG-Job-Search/README.md

 ## Known Limitations

 - Ingestion pipeline must be run manually before queries can be served
-- Responses are returned as formatted strings rather than structured JSON
 - No programmatic filters for job attributes (remote, location, seniority)
 - LLM adds latency (~1-3 seconds per query)
 - Dependent on external API availability (Qdrant, Groq)